A Violent Separation: Production

 On 19 October 2017, Deadline announced that Brenton Thwaites and Ben Robson have been cast as the leads in the two-handed crime thriller A Violent Separation.
 Alycia Debnam-Carey, Claire Holt, Francesca Eastwood, Gerald McRaney and Ted Levine were also reported to join the cast.

-The principal photography began in October 2017 in Louisiana.
-The filming wrapped on 3 November.
+The principal photography began on 19 October 2017 in Louisiana.
+The filming wrapped on 3 November 2017.